 However, Iranian officials have not identified who bought the Adrian Darya's cargo, only that it has been sold.

-The US tried every means to prevent the Adrian Darya 1 tanker from leaving Gibraltar in August, but the authorities there rejected an eleventh-hour attempt by the United States to reseize the oil tanker, arguing that EU regulations are less strict than US sanctions on Iran.
+The US tried every means to prevent the Adrian Darya 1 tanker from leaving Gibraltar in August, by the United States to reseize the oil tanker, arguing that EU regulations are less strict than US sanctions on Iran.